krisior/aurora-reader/README.md

 <!-- shields.io -->

-# Aurora Reader
+# aurora reader

-For everyone who loves reading e-books.
-Log in our site, add your favourites and read.
+for everyone who loves reading e-books. log in to our site, add your favourites and read.

 read. easier.

 ## Table of Contents

- ### 1

  - [1.
 Defining](#1-defining)
 	* [1.1 Project class](#11-project-class)